@aws

 bucket

-: bucket (in same region) for CloudFormation deployment artifacts- If not specified, a secure deployment bucket will be auto-created for your app
+If not specified, a secure deployment bucket will be automatically created.

 apigateway

-: API Gateway API type, can be one of:http
+API Gateway API type, can be one of:

-Alternatively, if you want a less granular approach, you can declare your preferred region and profile in your .bashrc
+Alternatively, if you want a less granular approach, you can declare your preferred region and profile in your shell config like .bashrc (more information here).

-For example, to deploy to the northern California AWS AZ with your AWS work
+For example, to deploy Ruby to the northern California AWS AZ, with your AWS work profile’s credentials, and specific policies use:

 arc